pbstark/RyanFest25/ryanFest25.md

 ![](./AuditPics/H2G2_UK_front_cover.jpg)
 ::::
 :::: column
-Douglas Adams' Bistromathics: the math involved in splitting the bill at a bistro.
+Bistromathics: the math involved in splitting the bill at a bistro.

 Anything is possible.